-1. Focus on Being a Smarter Marketer
+1. Be a Smarter Marketer

-In the online ordering world of restaurants, it can be difficult to make yourself stand out against potentially 40+ other restaurants in hopes that a customer will choose you.
+In the online ordering world of restaurants, it can be difficult to stand out against potentially 40+ other restaurants in hopes that a customer will choose you.
 Use an online ordering tool that helps you target quality customers through social communication channels such as Facebook and Twitter.
 You want your restaurant to have a constant and consistent voice to your customers.
 Facebook pages that post once or twice a day get 32% more likes and 73% more comments than those who post three or more times a day.

-3. Be Proactive
+2. Be Proactive

-4. Increase Customer Retention and Loyalty
+3. Increase Customer Retention and Loyalty

-Being able to quickly identify what menu items are being ordered the most (and how often) can help an owner better focus on what items to keep on their menu and ultimately, promote to their customers.
-Vice versa, if there is a menu item that isn’t as successful, you can remove it from your menu and replace it with something more enticing.
+Being able to quickly identify what menu items are ordered most can help you focus on items to keep on your menu and promote to customers.
+Vice versa, if there’s a menu item that isn’t successful, replace it with something more enticing.
 Smarter marketing will help you increase overall ticket averages and the likelihood of a customer ordering again – which will lead to better customer retention, loyalty, and long-term growth.

-5. Control Your Future
+4. Control Your Future